shreysingla11/hello-world/README.md

 Hi everyone

 Shrey Singla here.
-I liked to code in c++ but is my favourite language now.
+I liked to code in c++ but is python is my favourite language now.